stella3d/OscCore/README.md

   and we get a message at `/layer/?/opacity`, we _should_ invoke both messages.

   Right now, we would not invoke either message.
 We would only invoke messages received at exactly one of the two addresses.
-  This is the first thing that will be implemented after initial release.
+  This is the first thing that i think will be implemented after initial release - some of the other packages also lack this feature, and you can get far without it.

 - **Syncing to a source of absolute time**